sagarshende23/Flutter_Demo_chat_app/README.md

 For help getting started with Flutter, view our [online documentation](https://flutter.io/docs), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+Found this project useful?
+If you found this project useful, then please consider giving it a ⭐️ on Github and sharing it with your friends via social media.